basiljs/basiljs.github.io/reference/document/IN.md

 layout: entry
 title: IN
 codetitle: b.IN
-description: 'Used with b.units() to set the coordinate system to inches.'
+description: 'Used with units() to set the coordinate system to inches.'
 category: Document
 subcategory: Units
 returns: null